spectrocloud/librarium/docs/docs-content/troubleshooting/enterprise-install.md

 ## Scenario - "Too Many Open Files" in Management Cluster

 When viewing logs for enterprise or private cloud gateway management clusters, you may encounter a "too many open files" error, which prevents logs from tailing after a certain point.
 To resolve this issue, you must increase the maximum number of file descriptors for each node on your cluster.

 ### Debug Steps

+Repeat the following process for each node in your management cluster.

 1. Log in to a node in your management cluster.